terabitbaci/capstone-census-api/README.md

 ![landing-page-with-results](https://github.com/terabitbaci/capstone-census-api/blob/master/user-stories-and-wireframes/landing-page-with-results.png)

 ## Introduction
-In this day when immigration is often the leading news story, it would be helpful for people to see that migrations are a part of the human experience, that most communities are in flux, and that the migrating population in the United States is of every origin and background.
+In this day when immigration is often the leading news story, it may be helpful for people to see that migrations are a part of the human experience, that most communities are in flux, and that the migrating population in the United States is of every origin and background.
 The user of this webpage is curious about where the new people in their community came from, where their old neighbors moved to, and the corresponding change in population size.